SSSaaS/sssa-python/README.md

 # sssaas-python
-An implementation of Shamir's Secret Sharing Algorithm in Python

-Note: this is compatible with both Python 2.7 and 3.5; other versions untested.
+An implementation of Shamir's Secret Sharing Algorithm in Python Compatible with both Python 2.7 and 3.5; other versions untested.

     Copyright (C) 2015 Alexander Scheel, Joel May, Matthew Burket
     See Contributors.md for a complete list of contributors.